Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/navigation_mesh.rst

 Pathfinding with a navigation mesh is most effective for big static obstacles.
 To enable actors to avoid small dynamic objects during their movement local obstacle avoidance can be used.
-If the obstacle simulation is enabled the actor will try to choose direction which is free of collision with obstacles on each frame during execution one of the steering behaviors.
+If the obstacle simulation is enabled the actor will try to choose direction which is free of collision with obstacles on each frame during execution of one of the steering behaviors.

 Usage